tdiprima/threejs-playground/docs/tween.md

 ## Example

-Here's an example of how you can use Tween.js to animate the position of an HTML element using JavaScript:
+Here's ahow you can use Tween.js to animate the position of an HTML element:

 ```php
 <!DOCTYPE html>